ShangwenWang/shangwenwang.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to Shangwen Wang's (王尚文) homepage.
+Welcome to Shangwen Wang's (王尚文) homepage!

 Currently, I am a Ph.D student at National University of Defense Technology.
 I have obtained my bachelor degree and master degree from NUDT at June, 2017 and December, 2019, respectively.
 During my master study, I was honored to be supervised by Prof. Xiaoguang Mao.
 My research interests mainly focus on program repair, software testing, and mining software repositories.
 Recently, I begin to use deep learning techniques for solving software engineering problems.

+I am happy to establish solid cooperation relations with outstanding researchers within my field, such as [Ming Wen](http://justinwm.github.io/) from Huahzong University of Science and Technology, [Kui Liu](https://brucekuiliu.github.io/) from Nanjing University of Aeronautics and Astronautics, and [Tegawendé F. Bissyandé](http://bissyande.github.io) from University of Luxembourg.
+For our works, please refer to the Publication page.

 * NEWS!
   * One recent work has been submitted to [ICSE-2021](https://conf.researchr.org/home/icse-2021) (08/2020).
 Good luck!